jmussman/okta-beware-swa/README.md

 ## Step 1: Configure the application

-This repository includes an application that provides primitive authentication like many Software as a Service (SaaS) vendors provide.
+This repository includes an application with primitive authentication like many Software as a Service (SaaS) vendors provide.
 The repository may be cloned and the application executed locally, or a GitHub Codespace may be launched from GitHub and the application will self-start.